gleechi/gleechi.github.io/pages/1.0.0/unity/unity_vgonboarding_task5.md

     public Transform m_newParent = null;
     [Tooltip("The target pose of the assembled object.")] public Transform m_desiredPose = null;
-    [Tooltip("Threshold to assemble when object to Desired Pose is smaller than this value.")] public float m_assembleDistance = 0.05f;
+    [Tooltip("Threshold to assemble when object to Desired position is smaller than this value.")] public float m_assembleDistance = 0.05f;

+    [Tooltip("Threshold to assemble when object to Desired angle is smaller than this value.")] public float m_assembleAngle = 45;

     [Tooltip("Threshold to disassemble when sensor hand position to grasped hand position is bigger than this value.")] public float m_disassembleDistance = 0.5f;
     [Tooltip("The VG Articulation of constrained (non-FLOATING) joint type to switch to when assemble an object.")]